PNeigel/AZLyricsMiner/README.md

 # AZLyricsMiner
-Python script that mines all lyrics from an entered artist
+Python script that mines all lyrics from an entered artist from AZlyrics.com

 Example how this script creates files: